victoriarosebender/FetchAnalysis/QuestionAnswers.md

 I also assumed any final quantity with a decimal value was a valid transaction.
 Lastly, I removed any duplicate rows.

-When combining the User data with the Transaction file, 99.5% of users in the transaction file do not have corresponding user data.
+**When combining the User data with the Transaction file, 99.5% of users in the transaction file do not have corresponding user data.
-When combining the Product data with the Transaction file, 97.5% of barcodes in the transaction file do not have corresponding product data.
+When combining the Product data with the Transaction file, 97.5% of barcodes in the transaction file do not have corresponding product data.**

-Moving on to the analysis,
+Moving on to the analysis:

 **What are the top 5 brands by receipts scanned among users 21 and over?**
 The answer is invalid due to missing data.
 Below is the result I was able to pull based on the limited data and queryF can be reran once the data is complete.